samkennerly/pydiner/README.md

 Run `./kitchen freeze` if you need to know *exactly* what was installed, or you want [reproducible builds]() for your project.
-Docker will rebuild the image, run `pip freeze`, and save the output.
+Docker will run `pip freeze`, save the output, and rebuild the image.

 Freezing **overwrites** anything that was in `requirements.txt`.

-### serve with fresh files
+### serve containers

 Images are [immutable]().
 Files copied into images do not update when the originals change.